hyperledger/indy-node/docs/transactions.md

 - `verkey` (base58-encoded string, possibly starting with "~"; optional):

     Target verification key as base58-encoded string.
-It can start with "~", which means tha it's abbreviated verkey and should be 16 bytes long when decoded, otherwise it's a full verkey which should be 32 bytes long when decoded.
+It can start with "~", which means that it's abbreviated verkey and should be 16 bytes long when decoded, otherwise it's a full verkey which should be 32 bytes long when decoded.
 If not set, then either the target identifier (`did`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship